Analysis | Trump defends himself from Barr’s criticism with a barrage of easily debunked nonsense

 “William McSwain, the United States Attorney for the Eastern District of Pennsylvania, stated that Barr did not allow him to look into the many corrupt things that happened in Philadelphia.”

-The Post’s Aaron Blake looked at this letter when it came out — as McSwain was gearing up to run for the Republican gubernatorial nomination in Pennsylvania, and seeking Trump’s endorsement for the effort.
+The Washington Post’s Aaron Blake looked at this letter when it came out — as McSwain was gearing up to run for the Republican gubernatorial nomination in Pennsylvania, and seeking Trump’s endorsement for the effort.
 The letter was explicitly seeking an audience with Trump to that end.

 More importantly, there’s been no evidence that has emerged suggesting that “many corrupt things” happened in Pennsylvania, despite the months-long effort to find such things.
 In fact, Trump did better in Philadelphia in 2020 than he had in 2016, a pattern that held in a number of large cities.

-Trump’s claims of being “spied on”
+Trump’s claims of being ‘spied on’

 “As everyone now knows, my campaign was SPIED on, and Bill Barr did nothing about it. … It is now a fact that my campaign was spied on.
 This is treason that has now been confirmed by John Durham.
 Barr was unwilling, or unable, to act in a timely fashion on this and other important matters.”